Civcraft/EasyHelpOP/README.md

 `generalFailure:` General catchall for errors, sent to the user whose action caused the unknown error

 `replyStart:` Interaction start message while answering a question after selecting it from a `/viewhelp` menu.
 Use `%QUESTION%` as a placeholder for the text of the question.
 Might be worth mentioning that typing `cancel` will gracefully exit out of the answering session without sending anything to the player.

+`ignoreQuestion:` Message replied to helper if they chose to ignore a question using `/ignorehelp [id]`.
+This decision is logged.

+`reserved:` EasyHelpOp automatically prevents multiple helpers from answering the same question at the same time, to reduce player confusion.
+This message is sent to a helper trying to answer a question that someone else is answering.

 ## Database